sheha89/api-simulator/readme.md

 ## API Simulator

+This is the sample simulator done using wire mock to mock APIs

 ### Instruction on running the simulator

 - Change the request and response in data.json file in mapping folder accordingly
-- run jar file with the following command
+- Run the wiremock jar file with the following command

 ```java -jar wiremock-1.56-standalone.jar --verbose```